 One of Forbes Traveler's 10 best green hotels

-Celebrating 32 years of wilderness fun and adventures with many an unsolicited award and commendation.
+Hosting visitors to Kachemak Bay State Park and Homer, Alaska since 1981 with many an unsolicited award and commendation.
 In fact, we've never had any reason to pursue any sort of commendation.
 They've always just come to us from anonymous sources.
 That's the real plus of visiting a lodge with a long and admired history of service and accommodation.
-After 32 years, we are no newcomers to this business and the reward to you is our continued (and proven) high standard of customer service, good times, and positive lifetime memories.
+We are no newcomers to this business and the reward to you is our continued (and proven) high standard of customer service, good times, and positive lifetime memories.

-beautiful Wilderness Lodge is located on a privately owned,
+beautiful Wilderness Lodge and year-round home is the definitive Alaska reality.
+Located on a privately owned,

 remote beach inside Alaska's Kachemak Bay State Park, midway between the